skaug/flex-reg-glmmTMB/README.md

 # flex-reg-glmmTMB
-Flexible regression modelling with glmmTMB (course material)
+Course material for the open course [Flexible regression modelling with glmmTMB](https://mitt.uib.no/courses/41856) at the University of Bergen.